mmistakes/minimal-mistakes/_posts/2022-06-10-stateful-streams-with-apach-flink.md

                                 (SerializableTimestampAssigner<Order>) (order, l) -> order.getCreatedAt()
                         );
 ```
-The last step here is to actually package and deploy our code on our cluster.
+The last step is to actually package and deploy our code on our cluster.
-In order to achieve this, i have provided a simple helper script, which you can find [here](https://github.com/polyzos/pulsar-flink-stateful-streams/blob/main/deploy.sh).
+To make it easier we can use the helper script [here](https://github.com/polyzos/pulsar-flink-stateful-streams/blob/main/deploy.sh).
-All you need to do is run `./deploy.sh` and navigate on your terminal where you have the output logs from the previous `docker-compose up` command we run.
+Run `./deploy.sh` and navigate to the terminal we run the `docker-compose up` command.
-After a little while the job should be deployed and after that start running the `OrdersDataSource` found [here](https://github.com/polyzos/pulsar-flink-stateful-streams/blob/main/src/main/java/io/ipolyzos/producers/OrdersDataSource.java)
+Give it a few seconds and then the job should be deployed and now we can run the `OrdersDataSource` found [here](https://github.com/polyzos/pulsar-flink-stateful-streams/blob/main/src/main/java/io/ipolyzos/producers/OrdersDataSource.java)
+to produce some events in our system.
-and you should start seeing some orders on your terminal logs similar to this:
+Running the producer and checking the logs on your terminal logs, you should see something similar to this:
 ```shell
 taskmanager_1  | Order(invoiceId=44172, lineItemId=192933, userId=145493, itemId=602, itemName=prize-winning instrument, itemCategory=instrument, price=48.40000000000001, createdAt=1469834917000, paidAt=1469700797000)
 taskmanager_1  | Order(invoiceId=44172, lineItemId=385101, userId=145493, itemId=3362, itemName=matte instrument, itemCategory=instrument, price=55.0, createdAt=1469834917000, paidAt=1469700797000)